psychemedia/pentrich-uprising/resources/31_attentive_hearer.md

 done with help of Luddite Bicentenary

+"Last words of the Luddites"

 process - how folk come to a popular understanding ans tell tales, and remember things, as a result.

 So eg the Nottingham Gazette report, which was based on a combination of material from Leeds Intelligencer.
-Debate rolled on in the Leeds press, but for folk in Notingham, they would have had a different popular (mis)understanding.
+Debate rolled on in the Leeds press, but for folk in Nottingham, they would have had a different popular (mis)understanding.

 --